git-duet/git-duet/README.md

 1. Email lookup executable configured via the `GIT_DUET_EMAIL_LOOKUP_COMMAND` environmental variable
 2. Email lookup from `email_addresses` in your configuration file
-3. Custom email address from ERB template defined in `email_template` in your configuration file
+3. Custom email address from Go template defined in `email_template` in your configuration file (see http://golang.org/pkg/text/template/)
 4. The username after the `;`, followed by `@` and the configured email domain
 5. The lower-cased first letter of the author or committer's first name,